z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_01_GettingStarted.md

 Now for the output. zsdcc produces a bunch of output files, none of which are of any interest when getting started other than the final runnable.
 Nevertheless, they have to be called something so we must specify the basename for these files.
-Extensions like ".bin" and ".o" are frequently used, but no extension works just as well:
+Extensions like ".bin" are frequently used, but no extension works just as well:
 ```
   >zcc +zx -vn -clib=sdcc_iy -startup=31 black_border.c -o black_border ...